CalebJohn/joplin-rich-markdown/TIPS.md

 # Tips

+Note: Most of these have been wrapped up in to the themes (available in the plugin settings).
+So make sure to check there before spending too much time with custom css.

 The below is a collection of [userchrome.css](https://joplinapp.org/help/#custom-css) customizations that might be handy.
 If you have one of your own that you'd like added here, please make a [PR](https://github.com/CalebJohn/joplin-rich-markdown/pulls) or let me know [on the forum](https://discourse.joplinapp.org/t/plugin-rich-markdown/15053).

 ## Horizontal Rule